mendixlabs/FileDocumentViewer/README.md

 ## Limitations

-* **Due to limitations of the browsers on Android, viewing PDFs on your Android device will not work.
-You should link to the PDF so people can open it instead**
+* **Due to limitations of the browsers on Android, viewing PDFs on your Android device will not work (in the browser).
+You should link to the PDF so people can open it with an external viewer instead**

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!